Grooming is a very important aspect of animal care. Many dogs and cats require regular brushing to keep their coats manageable and tangle free.

 Clipping long haired breeds should be done every 6-10 weeks.
 This ensures that their coat never becomes too shaggy or knotted.
 Pets with excessively long hair are prone to attracting dirt and debris if not maintained and can conceal fleas, ticks and skin conditions.
 Matted coats need to be shaved so it is best to avoid letting your pet's coat get out of control!
 Regular, consistent grooming will cut down on the expense of one or two major strip outs and be more comfortable for your dog/cat!

-When you have your dog hydro-bathed with us, we will also trim their nails, clean debris way form their eyes, wipe ears and express their anal glands at no extra cost.
+When you have your dog hydro-bathed with us, we will also trim their nails, clean debris way form their eyes, clean out the ears and express their anal glands - all included.
 Your pet is then given a flea rinse, blow dry and conditioner to smell fresh.
-Also, because our groomers are vet nurses as well, any medical conditions can be brought to your attention & the vets may be able to treat your pet while they are here for grooming.
+Also, because our vet nurses are doing the bathing, any medical conditions can be brought to your attention & the vets may be able to examine and treat your pet while they are here for the hydrobath.

 We also provide medicated baths for pets with mites, ringworm, yeast and other conditions.